 Images Depict Mature Plants

-Chocolate Aglaonema Plants are a dark green plant with light pink to red veins that require little to no maintenance.
+Aglaonema Chocolate Plants have dark green leaves with light pink to red veins that require little-to-no maintenance.
 It gets its name from the almost chocolate look to the dark green leaves mixed with red.

 |Mature Height:||30 to 36 Inches|

 |Sunlight:||Fluorescent to bright indirect|